vinitX/mpnum/README.md

     cd mpnum
     pip install .

-In order to run the tests, you also need to install the test dependencies
+In order to run the tests and build the documentation, you have to install the development dependencies via

-    pip install --only-binary=h5py ".[testdeps]"
+    pip install -r requirements.txt

 For more information, see: